pmp-library/pmp-library/docs/tutorial.md

 ## Dynamic Properties

-Attaching additional attributes to mesh entities is important for many applications. pmp::SurfaceMesh supports properties by means of synchronized arrays that can be (de-)allocated dynamically at run-time.
+Attaching additional attributes to mesh elements is important for many applications. pmp::SurfaceMesh supports properties by means of synchronized arrays that can be (de-)allocated dynamically at run-time.
 Property arrays are also used internally, e.g., to store vertex coordinates.
 The example program below shows how to access vertex coordinates through the pre-defined point property.

 \snippet barycenter.cpp barycenter

 The dynamic (de-)allocation of properties at run-time is managed by a set of four different functions.

-- Add a new property of a specific type for a given entity.
+- Add a new property of a specific type for a given element type.
 Example:

   ```cpp
   auto vertex_weights = mesh.add_vertex_property<Scalar>("v:weight");